A Wonderful French Recipe for the Winter: Duck Confit

 The same can be said for confit.
 In the past, confit meant placing duck legs into jars of duck fat to store the meat for long periods of time.
 Today, meat can also be confited by cooking it in its own fat, which makes the meat succulent and tender.
 While duck confit isn’t a dish that should necessarily be made every weekend, it is one that’s particularly suited to the cold weather.
 It’s hearty, filling, and, simply put, intoxicating.
 It’s a splurge — and it’s one French recipe we highly recommend.

-Duck confit is particularly well known in Gascony, but it's popular throughout France as well.
-This particular recipe serves six people and hails from the kitchen of Chef Sidney of our cooking vacation "A Chateau Culinary Adventure at Le Calabash."
-You can also make the dish your own by playing with the different spices and herbs in your salt mix; Chef Sidney likes to use, for example, wasabi, peri peri, and truffle.
-When it's time to serve this delectable dish, Chef Sidney recommends serving the duck confit over risotto or goose-fat roasted potatoes.
+Duck confit is particularly well known in Gascony and southwest France, but it’s popular throughout France as well.
+You can also make the dish your own by playing with the different spices and herbs in your salt mix, or by serving the duck confit over risotto or goose-fat roasted potatoes.

 - 12 duck legs